-Master of Public Health in International Health and Sustainable Development
+The Department of International Health and Sustainable Development offers the following degrees:

 The MPH in IHSD is designed to make graduates attractive for employment at international non-governmental organizations, public private partnerships, and non-profit research and consultancy firms.
 The curriculum offers a balance between structure and flexibility so that students can fulfill their unique academic needs with coursework that can adapt to important emerging areas in the field.